 “Our cheerleaders are involved in many promotional activities and appearances,” she said.
 “Attracting more enthusiastic students allows us to be involved in additional activities that support UH.
 We’ll be seen by students from across the country that will soon be selecting colleges.
 This is an excellent opportunity to get them interested in UH and Cougar cheerleading.”

 UH’s cheerleaders are coming off a busy year.
 The team supported the Cougar football team during its nationally televised victory at the Chick-Fil-A Peach Bowl in Atlanta.
-The team recently was showcased in the Houston Livestock Show and Rodeo Parade and maintained a presence during home Cougar basketball games.
+It also was showcased in the Houston Livestock Show and Rodeo Parade and maintained a presence during home Cougar basketball games.

 “We’re more prepared for this year’s competition,” Arnold said.
 “We’ve been reviewing videos of past NCA College Nationals and practiced through spring break.
 We’ll also practice on Good Friday and Easter.
 We’re getting conditioned physically and mentally to deliver a winning performance and to represent UH.”